-4 Complet e the ' following sentences.

-(i) Bijju is not seen but his voice is heard because (ii) The writer describes the hill station and valley as (iii) The leopard was successful in but had to flee when (iv) The minivets are easily noticed because (v) It looks like a fashion display on the slopes when (vi) During the monsoon season, snake s and rodents are found in roofs and atticks because)
+4. Complete the following sentences. • (i) Bijju is not seen but his voice is heard b ecause (ii) The writer describes the hill station an d valley as (iii) The leopard was successful inb out had to flee wher ı (iv) The minivets are easily noticed because e (v) It looks like a fashion display on t he slo pes when (vi) During the monsoon season, snake s and rodents are found in roofs and atticks because Ans.

-- (i) Of the mist that concealed everything. - (ii) A par adise. - (iii) Attacking in Bijju's cow, the grandmother screamed at it. - (iv) Of their attractive and bright colours. - (v) It ferns start turning yellow and colourful orchids and butterflies appear on the scene.
+- Of the mist that concealed everything. (i) - (ii) A paradise. - Attacking in Bijju's cow, the grandmother screamed at it. (iii) - Of their attractive and bright colours. (iv) - It ferns start turning yellow and colourful orchids and butterflies appear on the scene. (v)

-- (vi) The rain wat er floods their holes. - 5.
+- (vi) The rain water floods their holes. - 5.
 'Although tin roofs are given to springing unaccountable leaks, there is a feeling of being untouched by and yet in touch with, the rain.' - (i) Why has the writer used the word, 'springing'?